 - Add in all of the dry ingredients.
 Be sure to spoon and level the flour to measure, do not scoop from the bag.

 - Fold in the chocolate chips.
 Scoop using 2 tbsp of dough (I used the medium cookie scoop) and form into balls.
-Place in the fridge to set for 2 hours. don't skip this 🙂 When you have about 15 minutes left, preheat the oven to 350 degrees Fahrenheit.
+Place on a baking sheet lined with parchment paper.
+Place in the fridge to set for 2 hours. (don't skip this!)
+When you have about 15 minutes left, preheat the oven to 350 degrees Fahrenheit.

-- Bake for 10-12 minutes, depending on preferred texture.
+- Bake for 10-14 minutes, depending on preferred texture.
 For gooey cookies, take them out when the centers still look slightly undercooked.
 Be sure to only place one cookie sheet in the oven at a time, with only 5-6 cookies on each sheet as these will spread.
-If you want wrinkly edges, slam the cookie sheet down on the oven rack every 3-4 minutes as the cookies bake.